Quick Answer: Will the US Dollar Go Up in 2026?

 - Strong inflows into US equities or bonds

-Major banks differ on timing, but most agree at least one meaningful USD recovery phase is likely during the year.
+Most banks agree that at least one meaningful US dollar recovery phase is likely during 2026.

-A softer dollar has clear implications for GBP/USD.
+A softer US dollar has direct implications for major currency pairs.

-- US rates fall faster than UK rates
+- US rates are expected to fall faster than UK rates

-- Sterling strength is mostly USD-driven, not UK-led
+- Pound strength is largely USD-driven, rather than UK-led

 USD Forecast Scenarios at a Glance